 The Nebraska Humane Society offers resources to help keep animals in loving homes, and we urge pet owners to consider other options before deciding to surrender their animals.
 Due to limited space, NHS needs to limit the number of animals in shelter.
 We are still taking all strays from our jurisdiction.
 But we are accepting owner-surrendered animals only as a last resort.
 Below are steps to help keep your pet in your home or alternative methods to rehome them without bringing them into the shelter.

 If you are a resident of Omaha or Sarpy County and are unable to keep your pet for safety reasons, eviction, the pet is sick, injured or aggressive etc., and you've exhausted all other rehoming methods, our staff will evaluate and accept pets on a case-by-case basis at the shelter.

 Hours: Weekdays Noon-7 p.m. / Weekends 10 a.m.-5 p.m.

-Animal control will pick up a pet for surrender in the case of an emergency.
-There is a $25 fee for this service.
+Animal control will pick up a pet for surrender in an emergency situation if the animal is sick, injured or aggressive.
+There is a $50 fee for this service.
 Contact dispatch at 402-444-7800, ext.
 1.